terminalai/GaitMonitoringForParkinsonsDiseasePatients/README.md

 However, there are limitations to the dataset.
 Patient 08 and Patient 01 both suffered from walking difficulties due to disease severity and foot drop respectively.
 Hence, the system was unable to distinguish between walking periods and very short freezing events.

+In the study, we only used the 3D Acceleration data from the thigh of each subject.
+Below are some data samples, indicating the provided parts where freeze is said to have happened.

 ### _Signal Processing_
 This study uses signal processing algorithms to compute a postulated freeze index.
 Moore et al.<sup>[23]</sup> defined the freeze index (FI) as the power ratio of freeze band (0.5–3.0 Hz) to locomotor band (3–8 Hz) derived from the frequency spectrum and identified FOG episodes at the time periods when FI exceeds a certain threshold.
 The code uses an updated form of Moore’s algorithm, where it calculates the Freeze Index from data from a specific axis (horizontal forward, horizontal lateral and vertical) from the sensors on the thigh by performing windowing of data with a length of 256 data points and steps up 32 data points.
 After performing a mean normalisation, the code finds the Fast Fourier Transform of the normalised window and uses that to compute the Freeze Index and supposed Power Spectral Density (PSD).
 After this, it accounts for a standing case where the PSD<sub>threshold</sub> = 2<sup>11.5</sup>, and in cases where it is below this threshold, the freeze index becomes zero.
 From this, we had the final postulated freeze index.